Continue to site >

 Fund Description

-The Defensive Core Fund seeks to achieve its investment objective by utilizing two strategies: (1) the ESG Strategy; and (2) the Risk Assist® Strategy.
-The ESG Strategy seeks to track the performance of the MSCI USA ESG Leaders Index (the “Index”), while the Risk Assist® Strategy is an actively managed risk reduction strategy intended to guard against large declines in the Fund’s equity portfolio.
-Horizon will determine how to allocate the Defensive Core Fund’s assets between the ESG Strategy and the Risk Assist® Strategy.
-Under normal circumstances, substantially all (at least 80%) of the value of Fund’s net assets will be invested in a combination of equity securities included in the Index and Defensive Investments (as defined below).
+The Defensive Core Fund seeks to achieve its investment objective by utilizing two strategies: (1) the Core Equity Strategy; and (2) the Risk Assist® Strategy.
+The Core Equity Strategy invests primarily in common stocks of large and mid-cap U.S. companies that exhibit high quality and growth characteristics, while the Risk Assist® Strategy is an actively managed risk reduction strategy intended to guard against large declines in the Fund’s equity portfolio.
+The Fund’s investment adviser (Horizon Investments, LLC (“Horizon” or the “Adviser”)) will determine how to allocate the Defensive Core Fund’s assets between the Core Equity Strategy and the Risk Assist® Strategy.

 Risk Assist® Strategy.
 Under the Risk Assist® strategy, Horizon continually measures market conditions with a specific focus on characteristics that indicate abnormal or severe risk conditions (such as increases in market volatility and decreases in global equity markets), in order to apply a proprietary process that prompts a risk reduction of the portfolio.
 The Defensive Core Fund typically executes this strategy by investing up to 100% of the Defensive Core Fund’s portfolio in U.S. Treasuries or other cash equivalents, which may include, without limitation, U.S. Treasury-focused securities, which may include, without limitation, Treasury bonds, Treasury notes, Treasury Inflated Protection Securities (collectively, “U.S. Treasury Securities”); exchange traded options on U.S. Treasury Securities; repurchase agreements fully collateralized by U.S. Treasury Securities; and money market instruments, including obligations of U.S. and foreign banks, corporate obligations, U.S. government securities, municipal securities, repurchase agreements and asset-backed securities, paying a fixed, variable or floating interest rate (collectively, “Cash Equivalents”); or money market funds or ETFs that invest in Cash Equivalents (collectively “Defensive Investments”).
 The Defensive Core Fund may invest in U.S. Treasury Securities without regard to maturity or duration.